 States That Let Injured Workers Pick Which Doctor To See After An Accident

-States that let injured workers pick their own doctor after a workplace accident include:
+States that let injured workers pick their own doctor after workplace accidents include:

 - New Hampshire